goear/ticketbai/readme.md

 ## Translation:

 Default field label language is english but you can edit these values in the settings page.
-Click in settings / Schedule settings
+Click in settings / ticketbai settings

 ## Development setup